PREVIOUS | TABLE OF CONTENTS | NEXT

 - A position listed in the personnel complement and approved by the Board of Supervisors or the County Manager.
 Employees in authorized positions are eligible for benefit coverage.

-- Characteristics of the competencies that define performance capabilities needed to demonstrate knowledge, skills, and abilities.
+- Examples of behaviors that demonstrate performance capabilities.
 They can be modified by managers to match the criteria for specific positions.

 - A component of compensation made available to certain eligible employees as determined and approved by the Director of Human Resources.